 Not only was Mars the Roman god of war, but he was considered a pater of the Roman people.
 His Greek counterpart, Ares, was a more destructive and unpredictable force than Mars.

 Tertiary goal = third base

 The Roman tribunes represented the plebeians.
-The tribune was the first office of the Roman state the was open to the plebeians, who were freemen usually employed in the trades, who worked to pay taxes to support the patricians.
+The tribune was the first office of the Roman state that was open to the plebeians, who were freemen usually employed in the trades, laboring to pay taxes to support the patricians.
 The tribunes were charged with defending the interests of the plebeians, able to use the power of veto over actions of consuls and magistrates.

 Apollo--a complex, multivalent deity-- was one of the principal figures of both Greek and Roman religions.
 Apollo is recognized as the god of music, poetry, dance, healing, truth, prophecy, the sun (hence, "Apollo's flying chariot") and light.

 Cf "Casey at the Bat," stanza IX, "...Like the beating of the storm-waves on a stern and distant shore."

 Achilles' fleet refers to the ships of the Achaeans, who in the Iliad have landed in the Hellespont to besiege the city of Troy.
 Achilles was recognized as the greatest of the Greek warriors; his rage at the appropriation by King Agamemnon of his beloved war-prize, Briseis, is the motive driving Homer's saga.

 While in the Roman pantheon, fleet-footed Mercurius had a diverse portfolio including oversight of trade, transport, thieving and trickery, he is more commonly identified now with the Greek's Hermes, the messenger of the gods.
 The attribute referred to in this stanza is "speed."

 This is more likely intended as "eques" or "knight," rather than "equus" = "horse".